-1. Introduction
+1. INTRODUCTION

-The orbital dynamics around irregularly shaped bodies (having complex gravity fields) was extensively studied in the last two decades.
+The orbital dynamics around irregularly-shaped bodies (having complex gravity fields) was extensively studied in the last two decades.
 The reason is twofold: first, satellites of small bodies such as asteroids were discovered; second, space missions were planned and accomplished to asteroids and cometary nuclei.
 Therefore, many aspects of the orbital dynamics in rotating complex gravity fields were studied, both theoretically and in numerical simulations; see Scheeres (1994, 2012) and references therein.
-Small bodies of the solar system (asteroids, trans-Neptunian objects, cometary nuclei, and planetary satellites) with diameters of less than 1000 km usually have strongly irregular shapes (Melnikov & Shevchenko 2010; Jorda et al. 2016), in many cases resembling dumb-bells or "contact binaries."
-Various models for gravity fields of the "central body" were used: that of a triaxial ellipsoid with uniform density (Chauvineau et al. 1993; Mysen et al. 2006; Olsen 2006; Mysen & Aksnes 2007), a rod (Bartczak & Breiter 2003), a dumb-bell or "bilobed" model (Marchis et al. 2014; Feng et al. 2016), a collection ("molecule") of gravitating points (Petit et al. 1997), a polyhedral model (Werner 1994; Werner & Scheeres 1996), and a truncated gravitational field derived from a shape model (Feng et al. 2017).
-Orbits around actual small bodies, such as asteroids Castalia, Eros, and Hektor, were extensively modeled (Scheeres et al. 1996, 2000; Yu & Baoyin 2012; Marchis et al. 2014).
-Concerning the dumb-bell model, it was also used in the problem of spin-spin resonances in a system of two aspherical gravitating bodies (Hut 1981; Batygin & Morbidelli 2015): the quadrupole moment of the secondary was represented as a dumb-bell of two equal masses.
+Small bodies of the Solar system (asteroids, trans-Neptunian objects, cometary nuclei, planetary satellites) with diameters less than one thousand kilometers usually have strongly irregular shapes (Melnikov & Shevchenko 2010; Jorda et al. 2016, p.
+270), in many cases resembling dumb-bells, or "contact binaries".
+Various models for gravity fields of the "central body" were used: that of a triaxial ellipsoid with uniform density (Chauvineau et al. 1993; Mysen et al. 2006; Olsen 2006; Mysen & Aksnes 2007), a rod (Bartczak & Breiter 2003), a dumb-bell or "bilobed" model (Marchis et al. 2014; Feng et al. 2016), a collection ("molecule") of gravitating points (Petit et al. 1997), a polyhedral model (Werner 1994; Werner & Scheeres 1996), a truncated gravitational field derived from a shape model (Feng et al. 2017).
+Orbits around actual small bodies, such as asteroids Castalia, Eros, and Hektor were extensively modeled (Scheeres et al. 1996, 2000; Marchis et al. 2014; Yu & Baoyin 2012).
+Concerning the dumb-bell model, it was also used in the problem on spin-spin resonances in a system of two aspherical gravitating bodies (Hut 1981; Batygin & Morbidelli 2015): the quadrupole moment of the secondary was represented as a dumbbell of two equal masses.
 This model provides a setting for a qualitative description of the tidal evolution and the resulting spin-spin coupling of tight binary systems of elongated bodies (Batygin & Morbidelli 2015).

-Many studies were devoted to resonant phenomena and the determination of orbital stability regions; see, in particular, Scheeres (1994), Hu & Scheeres (2004), Mysen et al. (2006), Olsen (2006), Mysen & Aksnes (2007), Scheeres (2012), and references therein.
+Many studies were devoted to resonant phenomena and determination of orbital stability regions; see, in particular, Scheeres (1994); Hu & Scheeres (2004); Mysen et al. (2006); Olsen (2006); Mysen & Aksnes (2007); Scheeres (2012) and references therein.
 The existence of "chaotic gravitational zones" around rotating elongated bodies was outlined by Mysen et al. (2006).
-A destabilizing role of resonances between a particle's orbital motion and the rotational motion of the central elongated body was revealed by Mysen et al. (2006), Olsen (2006), and Mysen & Aksnes (2007); in particular, see Figures 1-5 in Olsen (2006) and Figures 2 and 9 in Mysen & Aksnes (2007), where the integer spin-orbit resonances form a characteristic "saw of instability" in the plane of initial values of the semimajor axis and eccentricity of the orbiting particle.
-Quite recently, numerical simulations of orbits around contact binaries were performed by Feng et al. (2016) emphasizing the stabilization effect of the fast rotation of the contact binary: for faster binary's rotation, periodic orbits start to lose stability closer to the barycenter; this is explained by averaging of the perturbation.
+A destabilizing role of resonances between particle's orbital motion and the rotational motion of the central elongated body was revealed by Mysen et al. (2006); Olsen (2006); Mysen & Aksnes (2007); in particular, see figures 1-5 in Olsen (2006) and figures 2 and 9 in Mysen & Aksnes (2007), where the integer spin-orbit resonances form a characteristic "saw of instability" in the plane of initial values of the semimajor axis and eccentricity of the orbiting particle.
+Quite recently, numerical simulations of orbits around contact binaries were performed by Feng et al. (2016) emphasizing the stabilization effect of the fast rotation of the contact binary: for faster binary's rotation, periodic orbits start to loose stability closer to the barycenter; this is explained by averaging of the perturbation.